shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You can more easily apply Bond Affinity options.
 You may spend 1 AP to reduce the cost of a Bond Affinity option by 1 MP.
 You may do this multiple times per spell.
 This AP cost still counts against your Mana Spend Limit.

+### Bond Affinity Experimenter

+*Requires Bond Affinity, Level 3.*

+Whenever you finish a long rest, you may switch out a Bond Affinity option you know with another Bond Affinity option you don’t know.
+Both Bond Affinity options must be from the same list.

 # Subclasses

 ## Reality Breaker